 Sometimes that's great, especially when you're pushed for time.

 But in reality, you'd have seen a few extra dollars in your tax return if you'd invested the time and sat with your accountant for a while.
-And the mortgage broker's advice on which loan type is right for you would surely have saved you time shopping around, and perhaps even saved you a bit in interest and fees.
+And the mortgage broker's advice on which loan type is right for you would undoubtedly have saved you time shopping around and perhaps even saved you a bit in interest and fees.

-While it's tempting in our technology-enabled world to do things on our own, having an expert in your corner can pay dividends in the long run.
-It ensures you're armed with the right knowledge, and have access to advice and guidance when you need it – without having to do the legwork yourself.
+While it's tempting in our technology-enabled world to do things independently, having an expert in your corner can pay dividends in the long run.
+It ensures you're armed with the proper knowledge and have access to advise and guidance when needed – without having to do the legwork yourself.

-How about working with a professional, a human coach who you can bounce ideas off?
+How about working with a professional, a human coach with who you can bounce ideas?
 Who can give you advice and guidance?
-Who has your interests – not a desire to fill a role with any body – driving them?
+Who has your interests – not a desire to fill a role with anybody – driving them?

-In fact, it can be overwhelming if you try to do it yourself – whether you’re searching for the perfect holiday, the best loan or the best possible job.
-How do you know – with long-term certainty – what to look at and what to ignore?
+It can be overwhelming if you try to do it yourself – searching for the perfect holiday, the best loan or a possible job.
+How do you know – with long-term certainty – what to look at and ignore?

-Ideally, we need someone who knows what they're talking about to help us along.
+Ideally, we need someone who knows what they're talking about to help us.

-Where recruiters will add further value in coming years is as a talent agent – similar to the likes of NFL and AFL players.
+Recruiters will add further value in coming years as talent agents – similar to the likes of NFL and AFL players.
 We'll be career managers.
-A significant proportion of the recruitment sector at present has the mentality of, “Let's move as many jobs as we can and as many people we can."
+Many in the recruitment sector believe, "Let's move as many jobs as possible and as many people as we can."

-Instead, the best recruiters concentrate on the right position; plan your next move strategically, while looking at the skills you need to develop to either step-up the ladder where you are or move into a genuinely career-advancing role in three years’ time.
+Instead, the best recruiters concentrate on the proper position; plan your next move strategically while looking at the skills you need to develop to either step up the ladder or move into a genuinely career-advancing role in three years.

-That role of talent agent or career coach, where you work with someone over a number of years and trust them implicitly, can only be done by a human – and an intelligent, emotionally-sensitive one at that.
+That role of a talent agent or career coach, where you work with someone over several years and trust them implicitly, can only be done by a human – and an intelligent, emotionally-sensitive one.

 Technology will continue to help make parts of the process more efficient.
-However, technology is not going to be able to know that, for example, you and your partner are planning children in a year’s time, so you'd like to be in a role closer to home with flexible working arrangements.
+However, technology will not be able to know that, for example, you and your partner are planning children in a year, so you'd like to be in a role closer to home with flexible working arrangements.

-Or help you discover that, actually, the sector you're currently in isn't fulfilling you, but with a little external training your core skills would be ideal for company X.
+Or help you discover that the sector you're currently in isn't fulfilling you, but with some external training, your core skills would be ideal for company X.

-Or that because you work in a certain industry at present, your pay TV subscription and that magazine you love are potentially tax-deductible.
+Or that because you currently work in a particular industry, your pay-TV subscription and that magazine you love are tax-deductible.